World Brain Tumor day is observed on June 8th every year, across the world to spread awareness of brain tumors.

 Causes of Brain Tumor

 There are very few tumors for which the exact cause is known as in the case of some viral origin tumors.
-However, for most tumors including brain tumor, there are certain risk factors that increase their incidence although exact causes cannot be attributed to them.
+However, for most tumors including brain tumors, certain risk factors increase their incidence although exact causes cannot be attributed to them.
 Some of these risk factors are:

 a.
 Exposure to radiation